-• For-credit internships.
-Note: International students should consult with the program director before pursuing any paid opportunities.
+For-credit internships.
+These must be registered through the Career Development office at MCAD, to be approved by the MFA Director before beginning.
+Note: International students should consult with the program director and the international student advisor before pursuing any paid opportunities.

-- Online courses from the MA in Graphic and Web Design or the MA in Sustainable Design - please ask the MFA Director for access to their current registration guide to determine which classes are being offered in the upcoming semesters, and which courses do not have prerequisites. - [starting Fall 2025] Up to three MFA elective credits via enrollment in selected 5XXX-level Advanced Seminar BFA courses.
+- Online courses from the MA in Graphic and Web Design or the MA in Sustainable Design please ask the MFA Director for access to their current registration guide to determine which classes are being offered in the upcoming semesters, and which courses do not have prerequisites. - [starting Fall 2025] Up to three MFA elective credits via enrollment in selected 5XXX-level Advanced Seminar BFA courses.
 Requires both instructor approval and MFA Director approval.
 MFA students must have skills equivalent to or greater than the BFA students enrolled in the course (for learning new skills in undergraduate courses, see APPENDIX 1: MFA Students Auditing Courses, below, page 32, below).
 MFA students must submit a brief explanation for why they want to enroll in the course and a portfolio of 10 images (or equivalent) to the course instructor via email.
 Instructors have full authority to grant or deny student enrollment.
-BFA students have priority registration for these courses, therefore MFA students register after BFA registration is complete. - Study abroad options during the summer (optional, added cost) - Transfer credit from other programs offering graduate study.
+BFA students have priority registration for these courses, therefore MFA students register after BFA registration is complete.
+Please use this form to register. - Study abroad options during the summer (optional, added cost) - Transfer elective credit from other programs offering graduate study.
 For example, Ox-Bow offers 2-week graduate courses (3 credits each) over winter break.
 These transfer credits are generally an extra cost, similar to counting study abroad as an elective (Ox-Bow offers some competitive scholarships).